Quantum dynamics of perfect fluids: Discussion and conclusions

-Once these technical issues regarding the structure of higher-order perturbation theory have been resolved, there are a number of open conceptual and practical questions to address.
-On the practical side, it would be interesting to compute observables in more general states, possibly ones that break parity $\mathcal{P}$ and time-reversal $\mathcal{T}$ explicitly at $t=0$, for instance by having a velocity profile $\langle{\vec v}({\vec x})\rangle\neq 0$, as well as states that contain non-Gaussianities at $t=0$.
-For states that break $\mathcal{T}$, the one-point correlators $\langle T^{ij}(x)\rangle$ and $\langle {\vec v}(x)\rangle$ is in general non-zero at time $x^0>0$, allowing direct comparison with the transport properties of a classical fluid.
+Besides explicitly verifying that loop effects due to interactions are under analytical control, there are still a number of open conceptual and practical questions to address.
+On the practical side, it would be interesting to compute observables in more general states, possibly ones that break parity $\mathcal{P}$ and time-reversal $\mathcal{T}$ explicitly at $t=0$, for instance by having a $t=0$ velocity profile $\langle{\vec v}({\vec x})\rangle\neq 0$, as well as states that contain non-Gaussianities at $t=0$.
+For states that break $\mathcal{T}$, the one-point correlators $\langle T^{ij}(x)\rangle$ and $\langle {\vec v}(x)\rangle$ are in general non-zero at time $x^0>0$, allowing direct comparison with the transport properties of a classical fluid.

 More conceptually, it would be interesting to make contact with the picture of the quantum perfect fluid developed in~\cite{Dersy:2022kjd,Cuomo:2024ekf}, which describes the physics near the true non-perturbative vacuum of the theory.
 For example, is the Clebsch representation of the fluid employed in~\cite{Dersy:2022kjd,Cuomo:2024ekf} quantum mechanically equivalent to the dynamics as formulated in this paper, by path integral quantization of the Lagrange variable $\phi^I(x)$?
 If so, can we find a description of the vorton quasiparticle excitations predicted by these authors in terms of Schrodinger functional states $\Psi[\phi^I]$ of the Lagrange space field?
-We hope to tackle some of these problems in future work.
+We hope to address some of these problems in future work.